 billion Swiss francs of capital has been raised by the start-ups

 As well as an investor vote there has also been a public vote for the last three years.
 This too can be a door-opener for start-ups.
 Fact is, they become familiar to potential future customers.
 "That's exciting for all those start-ups that are not primarily on the hunt for capital," says Stefan Steiner.
-GuestReady was the firm that attracted most votes in this year's public ranking.
+Acatena was the firm that attracted most votes in this year's public ranking.
 With its mobile end-to-end marketing system, the Zug-based start-up enables the tracking of products from place of manufacture to consumer.

 Start-ups hoping for finance

 This is confirmed by Dorina Thiess, co-founder and CEO of Piavita.
-The veterinary medtech specialist made it onto the list in 2017.
-In 2018, the start-up moved up to number six in the rankings.
+The veterinary medtech specialist made it into the top ten in 2019 and the top three in 2020.
 "The TOP 100 ranking provides support in a multitude of ways.
 It creates trust among customers and partners, and facilitates a high degree of visibility within Switzerland and beyond.
 This has already proved very useful in the search for personnel and investors," says Dorina Thiess.
 Last but not least, it's fantastic recognition for the company itself, she adds.

 Start-ups from Switzerland are internationally competitive

-The major international interest in the event shows that the Swiss start-up scene can easily compete with Silicon Valley and other locations.
+Major international interest in the event shows that the Swiss start-up scene can easily compete with Silicon Valley and others.
 "We have no reason to hide," says Stefan Steiner.
 Quality levels are high on the technical front in particular, thanks to the ETH Zurich and EPFL Lausanne.
 The start-ups from these institutions are much in demand, and have often been acquired by tech giants such as Apple and Facebook.